 Peoples descended from Shem, followed and settled.
 They may have assumed the original names, for instance ‘Greece’, though todays Greeks are not the sons of Javan, nor are they the remnants of the mighty Greco-Macedonian Empire, as we shall learn.
 As the constant reader will already know or is beginning to see, it is inaccurate to assume otherwise, merely based on place names.

 Javan in Hebrew means: ‘Mire’ from the noun yawen and translated as Ionia, Grecia or Greece.
 It has a similar meaning to the root word H3196, effervescing, as in hot and active, like the amazing four hundred Volcanoes in Indonesia, of which one hundred and thirty are active.
 In Persian, it means ‘young.’

 ‘The name Javan comes from yawen… which is wet [swampy, boggy ground] or soft mud and represents the transitional state between water… and dry land… water (seas and rivers) denote liquidity, growth and potential… in the Bible the great cultures are always associated with their respective great rivers.
 For a meaning of the name Javan, Jones’ Dictionary of Old Testament Proper Names reads Supple, Clay.
 NOBSE Study Bible Name List simply reads Greece.’

 An appropriate name when considering Javan’s relationship with water and where his sons are dwelling today.
-The descendants of Javan are located [adjacent to their cousins from Gomer] in the principal archipelago nations of South East Asia – Malaysia [Singapore], the Philippines, the Pacific Islands… and Indonesia, to be discussed in the next chapter.
+The descendants of Javan are located adjacent to their cousins from Gomer, in the principal archipelago nations of South East Asia – Malaysia [Singapore], the Philippines and the Pacific Islands…as well as Indonesia, to be discussed in the next chapter, followed by Tarshish .